Here are some recommended ways to connect to a TV for a large-screen viewing experience.

-HDMI cable (recommended)
+HDMI Cable (recommended)

 Connecting your laptop to your television with an HDMI cable provides the highest-quality connection.
 It is usually the simplest method of mirroring your laptop screen on your living room TV.